herirudini/GTA_SA_BETA-MAU_DRUNK/README.md

 CRACK
-aproach the crack dealer, say YES the more you takes, the more you'll get
+aproach the crack dealer, say YES the more he takes, the more he will get

 COMBINE
-DRINK and CRACK have their different behaviour, and if you combine it you will get different results too!
+DRINK and CRACK have their different behaviour, and if it combined it will get different results too!

 TAPPERING OFF
 as the time running, if CJ didn't takes any more substance, he'll slowly get sober, and in the mean time everything